Khaleddev90/TFPlatform/README.md

-# TJPlatform
+# TFPlatform

-TJPlatform is the fixed-price marketplace software.
+TFPlatform is the fixed-price marketplace software.
 Ideal for micro jobs, tasks, errands, etc marketplace where consumers outsource micro tasks or sellers offer micro online and offline services.

 ## Features